henryhale/henryhale.github.io/src/content/blog/termux-coding-without-a-pc.md

 $ nano --linenumbers --indicator --mouse --tabsize=2 --softwrap myfile.c
 ```

-The above command opens GNU Nano editor with line number on the left, a scroll indicator, mouse support, tab size of 2 spaces and displays overlong lines on multiple rows.
+The above command opens GNU Nano editor with line number on the left, a scroll indicator, mouse support, tab size of 2 spaces and wraps long lines on multiple rows.

 This is not limited to GNU Nano, you can install any other command line editor like